hedlundemma/love_trees/read:license/README.md

 Tested by the following people:

-1. Jane Doe
+1. Filip Jonasson
-2. John Doe
+2. Vali Al Osachi